chandan24k/CS584/Project2/README.md

 AIC and BIC are in a lower range, suggesting this model balances fit and simplicity.
 Conclusion: In this simple linear regression case, all selectors (AIC, BIC, CV MSE, and Bootstrap MSE) agree that this model fits the data without indicating overfitting or underfitting.

-2. In what cases might the methods you've written fail or give incorrect or undesirable results?
+**2. In what cases might the methods you've written fail or give incorrect or undesirable results?**

 Overfitting in complex models: For models with many features or complex structures, cross-validation and bootstrap methods might give low MSE due to overfitting, while AIC and BIC might rise, indicating the model is too complex.